pangrr/interactive-story/README.md

-## Story reading can be interactive.
+## Iteractive Story

+Inspired by Interactive Fiction, reading a story can be interactive, like playing a game, a role playing game.

 ## todo